Solar and Renewable Energy

 To find a battery recycler you can visit the Australian Battery Recycling Initiative website.

 Not everyone has the opportunity to invest in their own solar power system or wind turbine, but by signing up to buy GreenPower through your electricity retailer, you can increase the proportion of renewable energy, purchased on your behalf, that enters the supply network.

 Learn more about GreenPower at their website or ask your electricity retailer.

 If you have shading from trees, look at positioning your solar panels where they get the least amount of shade, and preferably no afternoon shade.
 Remember the saying "move the path, not the tree" - the same goes for solar panels.

-Trees offer a lot of value to the landscape and community, as well as reducing your cooling bill in summer and combatting the urban heat island effect.
+Trees offer a lot of value to the landscape and community, they can help to reduce your cooling bill in summer and combat the urban heat island effect.
 Solar panels should be positioned so as to not require pruning of the tree.